 As you know, this virus knows no barriers between cities, counties or judicial districts, or even between the incarcerated and free populations.
-This virus warrants a nation-wide, consistent response in order to protect children held in these facilities.
+This virus warrants a nation-wide, consistent response in order to protect children and youth in these facilities.